-Investing in vacation rental properties has become a tremendously popular way to make profits from real estate in the Boise area.
+Investing in vacation rental properties has become a tremendously popular way to make profits from real estate in the Idaho area.
 Travelers are opting to stay somewhere that feels more like home as opposed to large corporate hotels.
-In our latest post, we will offer tips for buying a vacation rental in Boise, or anywhere else!
+In our latest post, we will offer tips for buying a vacation rental in Idaho, or anywhere else!

 Before purchasing any property, you have to really decide if buying a vacation rental is the right choice for you.
 It will typically be a more hands-on investment, and it is really great for those who thrive on being hospitable and welcoming.
 If you love having guests, hosting parties, and welcoming others, owning a vacation rental may be a wonderful choice for you!

 Understand The Local Markets